 The Little Nell has long been a trendsetter for noteworthy dining experiences.
 Aspen guests come with sophisticated palates, but they also want food that will serve as fuel.
 A vacation in Aspen can involve lounging at the pool, but more often, the draw is early gondola rides and long powder runs.
 Because of these preferences, our chefs often keep it simple; choosing to find the best quality local ingredients, which ensure a tasty experience to delight any palate.

-Ever on the forefront of the industry, we’ve interviewed one of our top chefs to gain a sneak peek at which 2019 food trends they’re looking forward to serving and fueling our guests with the most:
+Ever on the forefront of the industry, we’ve interviewed Matt Zubrod, executive chef at The Little Nell, to gain a sneak peek at which 2019 food trends they’re looking forward to serving and fueling our guests with the most:

 Q/A with a Top Chef: